k1sul1/wp-theme-with-vite/README.md

 - `<title>` is prefixed with the current environment to avoid confusion when working with multiple instances
 - Namespaces (believe it or not, these are rare in the WordPress world)

-## Setup

-Edit `config.json` to match your WordPress setup.
-Arguably not very hard.
-Run `npm install`.

-To run webpack-dev-server (WDS), run `npm run dev`.
-If you want to separate the build processes for admin and frontend, use `npm run dev:client` and `npm run dev:admin` instead.
-The advantage of that is that build errors do not get buried.

-To create a production build, run `npm run build`.

-In webpack-dev-server, CSS should update automatically without reloading, as should any module.hot compatible code.
-React should work out of the box.

-It is not possible to use the admin through the WDS proxy due to CORS reasons.
-Things like the editor will not work.
-So make a habit of ensuring you're using the admin directly and not through the WDS that runs in the background.

-**Remember to look a the README files buried in other folders of the theme!
-They might help!**

 ## Issues?

 Always.